Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Main estimates

-In the next proposition, we combine some of the results derived earlier in Section~\ref{sec:mainest} to obtain an integral inequality for the low-order solution norms.
-In Section~\ref{SS:TOPORDERENRGYINTEGRALINEQUALITIES}, we will derive a related integral inequality for the high-order solution norms.
-Then, in Section~\ref{PROOFOFprop:overall}, we will combine the two integral inequalities and carry out the proof of our main a priori estimates.
+In the next proposition, we combine some of the results derived earlier in Sect.\,\ref{sec:mainest} to obtain an integral inequality for the low order solution norms.
+In Sect.\,\ref{SS:TOPORDERENRGYINTEGRALINEQUALITIES}, we will derive a related integral inequality for the high order solution norms.
+Then, in Sect.\,\ref{PROOFOFprop:overall}, we will combine the two integral inequalities and carry out the proof of our main a priori estimates.